sectorsedgecommunity/mapping-docs/docs/json/gamemodes/control_shift_settings.md

 ---

 # Control Shift settings
-Allegiance is optional, and doesn't show up in map vote list.

 ```json
 // ControlShiftSpawnOverrideMin: If not -1, both team's spawn positions will always start at this XYZ value.
 // ControlShiftSpawnOverrideMax: If not -1, both team's spawn positions will always end at this XYZ value.